rcasero/pysto/README.md

 # Developer instructions

-We provide scripts `install_dependencies.sh` and `build_SimpleElastix.sh` to help install necessary software, and a `Makefile` to simplify testing and releasing.
+We provide scripts `install_pysto_environment.sh` and `build_SimpleElastix.sh` to help install necessary software, and a `Makefile` to simplify testing and releasing.

 ## Installing pysto as a developer